330 West 42nd Street: Late 20th century

 McGraw-Hill moved to 1221 Avenue of the Americas in 1972.
-Its old headquarters at 330 West 42nd Street was placed for sale at under $15 million, less than ten percent of the $175 million construction price of its new building.
+Its old headquarters at 330 West 42nd Street was listed for sale at under $15 million, less than ten percent of the $175 million construction price of its new building.
 Despite the relatively low price, 330 West 42nd Street stood vacant for three years, during which only a maintenance crew of ten workers was staffed in the building.
 The vacancy was attributed to developers' reluctance to take space on West 42nd Street, which The New York Times described as "tawdry", and the fact that the neighborhood was becoming more decrepit.
 During this time, McGraw-Hill lost $650,000 per year on maintenance and taxes for the vacant building.

 The building was purchased in late 1974 by medical insurance company Group Health Insurance (GHI) for $5.5 million, becoming the GHI Building.
 At the time, GHI was headquartered at 230 West 41st Street, one block west, but urgently needed another 350000 ft2.
 Through the end of the 1970s, only one-third of the building was occupied, and GHI was the primary tenant.
 The rundown character of the Hell's Kitchen neighborhood meant that rent at 330 West 42nd Street was relatively cheap, and thus, the office space was taken by organizations like the 42nd Street Development Corporation.
 Following lobbying from that organization, the LPC designated 330 West 42nd Street as a city landmark on September 11, 1979.
 The building was also listed on the National Register of Historic Places on March 28, 1980, and added to the New York State Register of Historic Places on June 23, 1980.